ahmetb/cloud-run-faq/README.md

 command-line tool to create and store secrets, and a set of libraries to obtain the secrets in the runtime.

+Another option is to try the pre-release Google Cloud [Secret Manager](https://cloud.google.com/secret-manager/) which provides a secure way of managing secrets, and UI and extensive libraries support to set/get secrets programmatically.

 ### How can I have cronjobs on Cloud Run?

 If you need to invoke your Cloud Run applications periodically, use